dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 Encapsulating data is valuable for other things too.
 It provides a clear point to monitor changes and use of the data; I can easily add validation or consequential logic on the updates.
 It is my habit to make all mutable data encapsulated like this and only accessed through functions if its scope is greater than a single function.
 The greater the scope of the data, the more important it is to encapsulate.
 My approach with legacy code is that whenever I need to change or add a new reference to such a variable, I should take the opportunity to encapsulate it.
 That way I prevent the increase of coupling to commonly used data.

-This principle is why the object­oriented approach puts so much emphasis on keeping an object’s data private.
+This principle is why the object­oriented approach puts so much emphasis on keeping an object's data private.
 Whenever I see a public field, I consider using Encapsulate Variable (in that case often called Encapsulate Field) to reduce its visibility.
 Some go further and argue that even internal references to fields within a class should go through accessor functions—an approach known as self­encapsulation.
 On the whole, I find self­encapsulation excessive—if a class is so big that I need to self­encapsulate its fields, it needs to be broken up anyway.
 But self­encapsulating a field is a useful step before splitting a class.

 Keeping data encapsulated is much less important for immutable data.
-When the data doesn’t change, I don’t need a place to put in validation or other logic hooks before updates.
-I can also freely copy the data rather than move it—so I don’t have to change references from old locations, nor do I worry about sections of code getting stale data.
+When the data doesn't change, I don't need a place to put in validation or other logic hooks before updates.
+I can also freely copy the data rather than move it—so I don't have to change references from old locations, nor do I worry about sections of code getting stale data.
 Immutability is a powerful preservative.

 1『又见函数式编程范式里的「不可变性」，哈哈。（2020-10-05）』